Share

 5400 - 5800: The Solar Dominion recontacts their colonies in the Perseus Rift, who refuse to rejoin - they are thriving on their own.

-6000 - 6500: Several transapients in the region ascend to SI:4 and unite civilizations into the Perseus Princes empire, finding common ground with each other and with the Panvirtuality.
+6000 - 6500: Several transapients in the region ascend to SI:4 and unite civilizations into the Perseus Principalities empire, finding common ground with each other and with the Panvirtuality.
 They send fleets to explore the Perseus Arm.
 Due to their active role as sovereigns, citizens (including lower transapients) often refer to the ruling archai as 'Princes'.

 8400s: Prince Vatsceh ascends to SI:5.